Jorge332/SpleeterBox/README.md

 <b>Deezer</b> will probably update their pretrained models in the future so in order to update the ones inside the App you just need to go inside the SpleeterBox folder(where ever you put it) and then go inside the pretrained_models folder and delete the one you desire to update, and then the next time you use that option it will download the latest model from Deezer's Sources

 <img src="Images/UpdateModels.png" width="">

+# Final thoughts
+Well building this implementation took a fair amount of time and effort, It was quite fun to learn some Python along the way and it expanded my horizons too, I hope at least some people find this useful. <br> <br>
+<b>Jorge E. Ramirez Porras. aka Jaime Rojas</b>